This is a partnered post. All views and text are my own.

 From the Temple, you should make your way to the French Quarter area of the city which is also known as White Town or Indian Town.
 Here you will find French influences surrounding this part of the city.
 There are beautiful, bright yellow houses and buildings that create a charming walk throughout the quarter.
 Pick a café for a delicious meal anywhere along the and indulge in Southern Indian, French, or even Italian cuisine.

-There are many beautiful hotels in pondicherry where you can totally experience the Indian and French culture.
+There are lots of beautiful stay options provided in Pondicherry by Cleartrip where you can totally experience the Indian and French culture.
 Book a stay at hotel at the Hotel Surguru in center city.
 This spacious hotel is in the perfect location to wander the side streets.
 You can also dine in their popular multi-cuisine restaurant, but before the end of the day head over to Mahe beach for a stunning sunset since it’s just a short drive from here.
 You will find this beach so much less crowded than more popular beaches and the water is clean and refreshing.

 Day Two: Churches, Culture, and Cuisine